phonkee/grpc-pool/README.md

 # grpc_pool

-High performance gRPC pool for client connections.
+High performance gRPC pool for `grpc.ClientConn` connections.
-This `grpc.ClientConn` pool is special.
+This pool is special.
 It does not have single connection for single call, but rather it shares single connection for multiple concurrent calls.
 This is useful when you don't want to overload your servers with too many gRPC method calls on single connection.

 # algorithm